What is a dosimeter?

-The DRS reviews each research and medical protocol that involves the use of ionizing radiation and assesses dosimetry needs on an individual basis.
+The Department of Radiation Safety (DRS) reviews each research and medical protocol that involves the use of ionizing radiation and assesses dosimetry needs on an individual basis.

 Individuals who are required to be monitored must do the following before using radiation sources:

-- Complete applicable radiation safety and operations training
+- Complete any applicable radiation safety and operations training.

 - Store the dosimeter(s) in a designated work site area away from radiation sources and excessive heat and/or moisture.